ymcui/Eval-on-NN-of-RC/README.md

 2) Reshuffle training data in every epoch (general tips)

 3) Any neural network models that are based on AS Reader (Kadlec et al., 2016) should pay attention to the overfitting problem.
 Add `dropout` or `l2_regularization` to solve this problem.
+Also, it should be noted that using regularization will slow down the convergence speed.

 4) Do not use big batch size.
 Typically, 32 is a good start.
 Note that, though bigger batch size lead to faster training, the convergence speed may not be also fast (general tips)